Settings

 Privacy Policy

-Visit the privacy policy page to understand our data handling practices.
+Visit the privacy policy page to understand our data-handling practices.
 Please read it before using the application.

 Analytics and Data Collection